AleksanderEZ/TFT-NEAT/Unity/Readme.txt

 This are barebone Unity projects.
-To make them work first create a project so the Library directory and other support directories are created.
-Then include these files.
+To make them work first create a project (2D template) so the Library directory and other support directories are created - LET THE PROCESS OF CREATING THE PROJECT FINISH.
+Then include these files in the project directory, overwriting if necessary.